 It doesn’t have to be that way, though.
 Here’s 7 Tricks I figured out to serve up Thanksgiving on a budget.

-7 Tricks for Serving Thanksgiving on a Budget
+The 7 Tricks That Will Simplify Serving Thanksgiving on a Budget

 - Get a free turkey.